nic-dgl104-winter-2025/dgl104-rrj-stephenyin/Week8/README.md

 - "As a user, I can upload photos and reviews of a trail after completing it."
 - "As a user, I can download a trail map for offline use during a hike."
 - "As a user, I can share a trail with friends from the app."

+## Project progress

+- Made a group with Wakako
+- Chosen Tech stack
+- Completed the initial architecture for class, sequence, and database in the first phase
+- The second phase will be completed through a division of work.